-Internal Assessment: 40 Marks
+Internal Assessment: 30 Marks

-Subjective Test - 20 Marks
+Subjective Test - 15 Marks

-Project based learning - 20 Marks
+Project based learning - 15 Marks

-- Two subjective tests shall be conducted. - Each subjective test shall be conducted for 90 Minutes and have 3 questions each for 7 marks (No choice) and the same shall be scaled down to 20 Marks. - Average of two subjective tests shall be considered. - Project based learning shall be assessed for 20 Marks. - In Project based learning, a student has to identify a problem such that at least 3 or 4 modular learning of experiments shall be integrated and submit comprehensive report with solution at the end of the semester.
+- Two subjective tests shall be conducted. - Each subjective test shall be conducted for 90 Minutes and have 3 questions each for 5 marks (No choice) and assessed for 15 marks - Project based learning shall be assessed for 15 Marks. - In Project based learning, a student has to identify a problem such that at least 3 or 4 modular learning of experiments shall be integrated and submit comprehensive report with solution at the end of the semester. - Final internal marks (30 Marks) can be calculated with 80% weightage for the better of the two subjective tests (15 Marks) and 20% weightage for other subjective test plus + Project based learning (15 Marks)

-External Assessment: 60 Marks
+External Assessment: 70 Marks

-External examination is for 60 marks (180 min).
-Question paper contains 10 questions (2 questions from each unit) and each question carries 12 marks.
+External examination is for 70 marks (180 min).
+Question paper contains 10 questions (2 questions from each unit) and each question carries 14 marks.
 Student shall answer 5 questions (1 question from each unit).